AroCell TK 210 ELISA has been developed in response to unmet clinical needs.

-1) Early objective vs. response characterized by imaging and biological tumor markers after two cycles of treatment with epirubicin + docetaxel.
+1) Early objective vs. response characterized by imaging and biological tumour markers after two cycles of treatment with epirubicin + docetaxel.

 2) Effects of addition of bevacizumab in patients with breast cancer which are not primarily suitable for surgery.

-3) Early functional and biological changes signaling pathological complete response (pCR).
+3) Early functional and biological changes signalling pathological complete response (pCR).

-Secondary endpoints are treatment response by conventional diagnostic procedures, functional imaging, and morphological and biological signals of tumor response.
+Secondary endpoints are treatment response by conventional diagnostic procedures, functional imaging, and morphological and biological signals of tumour response.